“Dead” trees are actually full of life

 When they eventually fall into or near water and wetlands, fish and amphibians hide under and around dead wood.
 This aquatic “structure” provides important shelter for juvenile salmon, steelhead, char and trout.
 Without woody debris in our rivers and streams, these watersheds can’t provide adequate habitat for many native fish species.

-Respecting firewood needs while preserving habitat
+Respecting human needs while preserving habitat

 However, from the ground it can be extremely difficult for woodcutters to determine if a snag or dead tree is being used for nesting or denning.
-Sensible firewood gathering regulations are needed to protect nesting and denning sites.
+Sensible firewood-gathering regulations are needed to protect nesting and denning sites.

-Due to the policies mentioned above and a lack of enforcement capacity, researchers have documented not only the continued loss of snags on the landscape but the removal of trees providing home to wildlife such as the black-backed woodpecker, white-headed woodpecker, Pileated woodpecker, Lewis’ woodpecker, and American three-toed woodpecker.
+Due to the policies mentioned above and a lack of enforcement capacity, researchers have documented not only the continued loss of snags on the landscape, but the removal of trees providing home to wildlife such as the black-backed woodpecker, white-headed woodpecker, Pileated woodpecker, Lewis’ woodpecker and American three-toed woodpecker.

 Learn more about snags

-- “A Time for Change: A Review of US Forest Service Policies on Snag Cutting and Its Impacts on Cavity-nesting Species in Eastern Washington“.
-A poster presentation by Jeff Kozma (Yakama Nation) and Teresa Lorenz (WDFW).
+- “A Time for Change: A Review of US Forest Service Policies on Snag Cutting and Its Impacts on Cavity-nesting Species in Eastern Washington“: A poster presentation by Jeff Kozma (Yakama Nation) and Teresa Lorenz (WDFW).